IBM-Security/verify-keycloak-integration/hld.md

 4. Perform First Factor authentication via a FIDO/WebAuthn device

-... as other user stories are prioritized.
+Other UIs will be built as the user stories are identified and prioritized.

 The current plan is to implement these UIs following the visual design patterns currently in place by Keycloak, out of the box.
 However, we should also expose a mechanism for Alice to supply her own template files to replace ours, giving Alice the ability to customize the user experience her users encounter, as it is likely that she has already performed similar actions on the pre-existing template pages to provide proper branding.